Excodibur/ioBroker.tahoma/README.md

 The adapter is not feature-complete, yet, but it should support most actions for controlling blinds and shutters etc.

 Follwing some of the states created by the adapter.

+## Currently tested devices

+Generally, this adapter should support all devices that can be accessed via __tahomalink.com__, but for the adapter developer it is difficult to guarantee this.
+Mainly, because the documention of the used Somfy-API is (at least publically) non-existant and the developer can only test Somfy-devices which he owns himself, or is able to test with support of willing participants.

+The following Somfy devices were verified to work with this adapter:
+- Plug IO
+- RS 100 IO Smoove Uno
+- RS 100 IO Smoove Pure
+- Sun sensor Sunis IO
+- Temperature sensor IO
+- Smoke Sensor IO
+- Adapter Plug IO

 ## tahoma.X.location